paluh/purescript-routing-bob/README.md

 ## Usage

-Just to give you a hit what this library does let's copy some test here (sorry for long data types and constructor names):
+Just to give you a hit what this library does, let's copy simple test here (sorry for long data types and constructor names):

 ```purescript